The most common Frequently Asked Questions (FAQs) about Georgia Medicaid Programs.

 Q. How do I apply for these programs?

 A. To apply, you only need to complete a short application form.
 The eligibility worker may request additional information if they have questions.
-You can call or visit your local DFCS office for an application (form 700).
+You can call or visit your local DFCS office for an application (form 700) or apply online at www.compass.ga.gov.

-Effective January 1, 2010 an application for the Low Income Subsidy (LIS) or Extra Help with the Social Security Administration is also an application for the MSP programs.
-Beginning January 1, 2010 you will not need to complete a separate application to apply for assistance with payment of your Medicare premium.
+Effective January 1, 2010, an application for the Low Income Subsidy (LIS) or Extra Help with the Social Security Administration is also an application for the MSP programs.
+Beginning January 1, 2010, you do not need to complete a separate application to apply for assistance with payment of your Medicare premium.

 Q. When do benefits start?

 A. QMB benefits start the month after the month of eligibility determination.
-However, in certain cases, SLMB, QI and QDWI benefits may be granted up to 3 months before the month of application.
-This means that you could get back up to 3 months' worth of all or some of the premiums that you paid out before you applied for these programs.
+However, in certain cases, SLMB, QI and QDWI benefits may be granted up to three months before the month of application.
+This means that you could get back up to three months' worth of all or some of the premiums that you paid out before you applied for these programs.

 Q. How do I contact the DFCS Call Center to report a change?